Matans844/my-website/docs/notebooks/data-structures/trie.md

 # Tries
 --->

 A trie is a tree data structure optimized for storing strings that might have common prefixes.
-In this notebook I will analyse one implemenation of this data structure.
+In this notebook I will analyze one implementation of this data structure.
 This analysis is not complete as it does not contain time and space complexity analysis.

 ## Sources
 1. [https://stackoverflow.com/questions/11015320/how-to-create-a-trie-in-python](https://stackoverflow.com/questions/11015320/how-to-create-a-trie-in-python)